b6m/VoiceRegionAbuse/README.md

   [?]
 Enter A Voice Call Id, Either Group Or User
   [?]
 To Get User Id Your in A Call With Simply Right click > copy id [?]
 To Get a group id, send a message in a group
   [?]
+Copy the message link
-The message should look like this 'https://discord.com/channels/@me/numbers1/numbers2' [?]
+  [?]
+The message link should look like this 'https://discord.com/channels/@me/numbers1/numbers2' [?]
 The 'numbers1' should be replaced with digits, which is the group id
 ```
 ### Enjoy